-In response to recent terrorist events in Europe, further amendments are being proposed to anti-money laundering legislation (5MLD).
-Its aim is to close down the financial means of criminals without preventing the functioning of payment systems and markets.
+In response to terrorist events in Europe, further amendments are being proposed to anti-money laundering legislation (4MLD).
+The aim of the new directive (5MLD) is to close down the financial means of criminals without preventing the functioning of payment systems and markets.

 - Preventing the financial system being used for the funding of criminal activities; and